michael-cowled/MAPS---Metabolite-Annotation-Propagation-and-Synthesis/README.md

 ### Known Bugs

 1. The plots tab appears blank.
 Plots will still be generated in R Studio and automatically saved to the designated processed folder.
+2. Frag0 annotations are currently not being incorporated.
+Temporary Fix: Change the method column from 'simple_compound_db_annotation' to 'spectral_library_annotation'.
+Will be implemented in the next update.
-2. Selecting MZmine level 2 annotations without level 1 subclasses comes into an error.
+3. Selecting MZmine level 2 annotations without level 1 subclasses comes into an error.
 Selecting or deselecting both still work.
-3. Sometimes the data_annotations.csv file is not recognised.
+4. Sometimes the data_annotations.csv file is not recognised.
 You can rename to data_annotations_frag6.csv to fix.

 ---